briandgomez/Study/Security+/Security Program Management and Oversight.md

 # Agreement Types
-<u>Service Level Agreement</u>: standard of service a client can expect from a provider (i.e. uptime, response time agreement, etc.)
+<u>Service Level Agreement</u>: a promise that explains what level of service the client will get from the provider (i.e. uptime, response time agreement)
     - A Contract with an internet provider would mean the SLA is no more than 4 hours of unscheduled downtime

-<u>Memorandum of Understanding (MOU)</u>: outlines a mutual agreement on project goals.
+<u>Memorandum of Understanding (MOU)</u>: a mutual agreement on project goals.
 Often the first step toward collaboration.
     - Its not a contract
     - It states common goals and nothing else

-<u>Memorandum of Agreement (MOA)</u>: document outlining specific responsibilities and roles of involved parties
+<u>Memorandum of Agreement (MOA)</u>: formal binding document specifying the responsibilities and roles of all parties involved.
-    - More details than a MOU
+    - The next step after the MOU

-<u>Master Service Agreement (MSA)</u>: Legal contract that sets the terms and conditions for a long term relationship
+<u>Master Service Agreement (MSA)</u>: legal contract that sets the terms and conditions for a long term relationship
     - A broad framework to cover later transactions
     - Many detailed transactions happen here
     - Future projects will be based on this agreement